Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Appendix

 \subsubsection{Datasets for Evaluation}

-We briefly describe the used datasets, in line with the recent comprehensive evaluation for deep GM~\cite{Wang2019NeuralGM}.
+We briefly describe the used datasets, in line with the recent comprehensive evaluation for deep GM~\citep{Wang2019NeuralGM}.

 \textbf{Synthetic Dataset} is created by random 2D coordinates as nodes and their distances as edge features for graph matching.
+Specifically, one graph is randomly constructed to which random noise is further added to generate the other graph for matching.
+The ground truth matching normally is set as the identity matrix.

-\textbf{Willow Object} is collected from real images by~\cite{Cho2013LearningGT}.
+\textbf{Willow Object} is collected from real images by~\citet{Cho2013LearningGT}.
 It contains 256 images from 5 categories, and each category is represented with at least 40 images.
-All instances in the same class share 10 distinctive image keypoints.
-For testing the performance of handling outliers, we add several randomly sampled outliers to the keypoints of each image.
+All instances in the same class share 10 distinctive image keypoints whose correspondences are manually labeled as ground truth.
+For testing the performance of handling outliers, we add several random outliers to each image.

-\textbf{Pascal VOC}~\cite{bourdev2009poselets} consists of 20 classes with keypoint labels on natural images.
+\textbf{Pascal VOC}~\citep{bourdev2009poselets} consists of 20 classes with keypoint labels on natural images.
 The instances vary by scale, pose and illumination.
 The number of keypoints in each image ranges from 6 to 23.

-\textbf{QAPLIB}~\cite{Burkard1997QAPLIBA} contains 134 real-world QAP instances from 15 categories, e.g. planning a hospital facility layout or testing of self-testable sequential circuits.
+\textbf{QAPLIB}~\citep{Burkard1997QAPLIBA} contains 134 real-world QAP instances from 15 categories, e.g. planning a hospital facility layout or testing of self-testable sequential circuits.
 The problem size is defined as $n_1 = n_2$ by Lawler’s QAP.
-We use 14 of the 15 categories in our experiments, the only one left is ``els", due to there is only one sample in this category.
+We use 14 of the 15 categories, the only one left is ``els", as there is only one sample in this category.